-See Figure 3-1 (below) for the locations of threaded holes that may be used for supplementary support of the rear of the TWTA.
-Screws installed in these threaded holes may be removed and replaced with screws of appropriate length to thread 3/8 - 5/8 inch to the TWTA chassis.
+See Figure 3-1 (below) for the locations of threaded holes that may be used for supplementary support of the rear of the TWTA for transport.
+Screws installed in these threaded holes may be removed and replaced with screws of appropriate length to thread 3/8 - 5/8 inch into the TWTA chassis.

 Figure 3-1.
-Side View of TWTA Showing Threaded Holes
+Rear View of HPA

-If bottom supports are used for rack mount installation of multiple units, the amplifiers should be separated vertically by at least 1 3/4 inches.
+For rack mount installation of multiple units, the units should be separated vertically by at least 1 3/4 inches.
 This will allow room for necessary support rails and facilitate installation and removal of the units.